It’s been a long time coming; Soylent has finally arrived in the UK…. ish.

 |Plenny Shake||1||6||£17.76||£17.76 (6 bottles)|

-Still; as I keep saying about RTD’s in general the higher price per meal (£3.33 in Soylent’s case) is likely cheaper and much more nutritionally balanced than a lot of the food their target customer opts for; so perhaps it’s just my knowledge of Complete Foods in general that makes this a bit of a let down?
+Still; as I keep saying about RTD’s in general the higher price per meal (£3.33 in Soylent’s case) is still probably cheaper and more nutritionally balanced than a lot of the food their target customer opts for; so perhaps it’s just my knowledge of Complete Foods in general that makes this a bit of a let down?

-If it sounds like I’m on a massive downer about Soylent; I’m not trying to be.
+I’m not trying to be on a massive downer.
 Yes I’m a little surprised about how they’re testing the waters over here, yes I wish they’d have launched with a variety pack of some kind – but I’m very aware that I’ve not actually tried any yet – so I’m going to withhold judgement until my case of Cafe Mocha arrives and I can start to get to know the flavours a little better.

 All that said, it’ll be interesting how things play out.
 The Complete Food space in Europe is far more competitive than it is in the US and with little reputation here, I’m curious about how well Soylent do.